-If you are unable to locate one of the designated professionals, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate one of the designated safeguarding leads, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.

-Any allegation concerning a member of staff, a child's Foster Carer or a volunteer should be reported immediately to the headteacher.
-If an allegation is made about the headteacher you should pass this information to the Chair of the Governing Board.
-Alternatively, you can contact the Local Authority Designated Officer on Tel: Melanie Scott 0191 2787878 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the headteacher.
+If an allegation is made about the headteacher you should pass this information to the chair of the governing board.
+Alternatively, you can contact the local authority designated officer on Tel: ...(insert telephone number)..
+NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.